DongRay1009/waypoint_nav_plugin/README.md

 //Run the simulation environment, which can be any other gazebo environment you have. roslaunch pose_get_plugin nav.launch
-//If you are using a different simulation environment, you may need to modify this file rosrun pose_get_plugin multi_waypoint_nav
+//If you are using a different simulation environment, you may need to modify this file
+//And for those who want to apply this into reality, you can check the nav_into_real.launch and change the params inthe move_base node. rosrun pose_get_plugin multi_waypoint_nav
-//After running this node the robot will start to navigate
+//After running this node the robot will start to navigate, and you may need to change the path to the txt file in multi_waypoint_nav.cpp.
  ```
 About the structure of the rviz plugin tool package, the option to add a new tool in rviz will appear for this plugin only if plugin_description.xml, plugin_name.cpp and plugin_name.h are configured.<br>
  ```